-The Company operates predominantly in the B2B space but continues to focus equally in the B2C category.
-In the B2B segment, we primarily cater to governments and institutional buyers worldwide for prevention of AIDS, STIs, STDs and prevention of unintended pregnancies.
-We are also engaged in contract manufacturing business, whereby we undertake contracts and manufacture products under other customers brands.
+CUPID operates in both the business-to-business (B2B) and business-to-consumer (B2C) segments.
+In the B2B segment, the company primarily caters to governments and institutional buyers worldwide, focusing on the prevention of AIDS, STIs, STDs, and unintended pregnancies.
+Additionally, CUPID engages in contract manufacturing, producing products under other customers' brands.